Paudie Clifford

 Paudie Clifford (Irish: Pádraig Ó Clúmháin) is an Irish Gaelic footballer.
 He is centre back and captain of Fossa, half forward for regional side East Kerry and at senior level for the Kerry county team.

 He is the older brother of fellow Kerry footballer David Clifford.

 Club

 Clifford plays for the Fossa GAA club in County Kerry and for divisional side East Kerry GAA.

+He won the 2016 Kerry Junior Football Championship and the 2022 Kerry Premier Junior Football Championship with Fossa.
+Clifford would also win both the Munster Junior Football Championship and the All-Ireland Junior Football Championship with Fossa in 2022.